CapitanMurasa/PerfectAudioWorks/README.md

 # checking if playback is active
 if player.IsPlaybackActive():
-# displaying message box with info
+# display message box with Title Artist and Album info about track that is currently playing.
     player.SendMessageBox(f"Playing: {player.GetTitle()}\nBy: {player.GetArtist()}\n In Album: {player.GetAlbum()}")
 ```